aboutbits/github-actions-base/readme.md

 A collection of GitHub actions.

-## Create or Update Git Tag
+## Create or Update Tag

-This action will crate a new tag.
+This action will create a new git tag.
 If the tag already exists it will be overwritten (requires force-push).
-The tag will be created for the commit sha that matches `${{ github.sha }}`

 ### Example